 To specify the documents that recipients can view:

-- From the upper menu of the Transaction page, click the Document Visibility icon ().
-The Document Visibility page displays the transaction's documents in columns and its recipients in rows.
+- From the menu of the Transaction page, click the Document Visibility icon ().
+The Document Visibility page displays a drop-down list of Documents and a checklist of recipients who are part of the transaction. .

 - Click Save.